eduardofranca1/Node.js-Api/README.md

-# Node.js API with JWT Token Authentication
+# Node.js API
+## JWT Token Authentication
+## Migrations

 ## About:

 Api where you can:

 - Create Users
 - Create Tags
 - Create Compliments

+Permissions:

+- You can create Users and define if they are admin or not.
+- Some routes just be access if the user is authenticated.

+Create:

-- To create tags for example: "Leadership", "Amazing person!", "Great professional!"
+- You can create tags for example: "Leadership", "Amazing person!", "Great professional!"
 - and you can add a Compliments to an User.